BrandlandUSA

 Way cool brand on the shelves at Albertson’s.
 It’s a 15 oz. can of ConAgra’s Ranch Style Brand Beans.
-Apparently, the SKU has been on the shelves of American supermarkets since 1935.
+The SKU has been on the shelves of American supermarkets since 1935.

 Here here for ConAgra, keeping an old friend on the shelves!
 The product is labeled Con Agra Foods Inc., Dallas.
 They make different varieties, including Ranch Style Beans with Jalapenos, Ranch Style Beans with Sweet Onion, Black Beans, Pinto Beans with Jalapenos, Premium Pinto Beans and Blackeye Peas.